sbeamer/gapbs/README.md

 GAP Benchmark Suite
 ===================

 This is a pre-release copy of the reference code for the upcoming [GAP](https://www.cs.berkeley.edu/~sbeamer/gap/) Benchmark Suite.
 It is designed to be a portable high-performance baseline.
 It only requires a compiler with support for C++11.
-For parallelism it uses OpenMP, but if the compiler lacks OpenMP support, it will be compiled to run serially.
+For parallelism it uses OpenMP, but if the compiler lacks OpenMP support, it can also be compiled to run serially.

 Kernels Included
 ----------------